bjuppa/com-plain-date/README.md

 The native JavaScript `Date` object is actually good enough for keeping universal representations of specific instants in time. `Date` doesn't have the prettiest interface, but it makes little sense to replace it here.
-ComPlainDate provides some useful utilities for those operations that are relevant to do directly on instants, but honestly, they are quite few.

 ### Allow partial and relaxed objects where possible